pace-neutrons/Horace/documentation/matlab-api.md

 function_name(a, b, c, '-f')
 function_name(a, b, c, '-nof')
 ```
 This flexibility allows less typing, but at the same time may obscure the intended operation or even lead to the wrong flag being used.
+The second parser, `parse_char_options`, supports the same syntax, but without support for the `no` modifier.

 #### Python